PushpakJagtap/QUEST/readme.txt

 missing in /opt/local and we manually copied them to
 	/opt/local/include.
 For further details about windows installation, please refer to the installation_notes_windows.txt

+FOR MORE DETAILS KINDLY REFER TO USER MANUAL AND REFERENCES THEREIN!!!